felixmokross/lapuertahostels/frontend/README.md

 ### DIY

-If you're familiar with deploying node applications, the built-in Remix app server is production-ready.
+If you're familiar with deploying node applications, the built-in React Router app server is production-ready.

-Make sure to deploy the output of `remix build`
+Make sure to deploy the output of `react-router build`

 - `build/`
-- `public/build/`